 - Speed: Parts can be formed in as little as one day

-- Precision: Tolerances as tight as +/-.001” (.025mm) can be held
+- Precision: Tolerances can be held as tight as +/- 0.001” (0.025mm)

 - Cost: Tooling cost is minimal

-Even when built quickly, the results are very precise and repeatable.
-Unlike the methods used by many prototype shops, the Fotofab method does not rely on the manual work of skilled operators, but rather, robust tooling.
-This ensures the same result every time, and is ideal for rapid prototype parts.
+Fotofab most often uses kick presses for forming.
+They are quick to set up and ideal for low-cost tooling.
+Even when built quickly, our results are precise and repeatable.
+Unlike other methods used by many prototype shops, our approach does not rely on the manual work of operators, but rather, robust tooling.
+This ensures the same result every time and is ideal for rapid prototype parts.